anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 <p align="center"><b>Table 3-1:</b> Attributes of a tenant.</p>

 ### Compute Host
 A virtual machine or a container/pod belonging to a tenant capable of hosting the application components of VNFs.
 A compute host therefore requires a tenant context and since it will need to communicate with other communication partners it is assumed that the networks have been provisioned in advance. **Example**: a virtual compute descriptor as defined in TOSCA Simple Profile for NFV.

+<<Table 2>>

+### Storage
+A block device of a certain size for persisting information which can be created and dynamically attached to/detached from a compute host.
+A storage device resides in a tenant context and exists independently from any compute host. **Example**: an OpenStack cinder volume.

+<< Table 3>>

+**Comments**: we need to be more specific regarding acceleration and metadata.

+### Network
+A layer 2 / layer 3 communication domain within a tenant.
+A network requires a tenant context. **Example**: a virtual compute descriptor as defined in TOSCA Simple Profile for NFV.

+<<Table 4>

+## 3.2	Exposed vs Internal
+Mark S./Tom investigating.
+1. (Explanation)
+2. E.g. this is how I expose my NFVi storage to the VNF = External

+## 3.3	Exposed NFVI capabilities, metrics, and constraints

+### 3.3.1	Exposed NFVI capabilities
+This section covers a list of explicit NFVI capabilities and metrics that defines an NFVI.
+These capabilities and metrics are well known to VNFs as they provide capabilities which VNFs rely on.

+Note: 	It is expected that NFVI capabilities and metrics will evolve with time as more capabilities are added as technology enhances and matures.

+#### 3.3.1.1	Exposed resource capabilities
+Table xx below shows resource capabilities of NFVI.
+Those indicate resources offered to VNFs by NFVI.